luigidifraia/c64-cart-dumper/definitions/README.md

 - for 256 KiB cartridges (all known titles): data bus bits 0-3, /IO1, /ROML, and /ROMH (two 128 KiB chips)

 As an example, "Robocop 2" uses two 128 KiB 28-pin mask ROM chips:
-- for both, A13 is set to the output of a 75LS273 that latches bit 0 of the data bus
+- for both, A13 is connected to the output of a 75LS273 that latches bit 0 of the data bus
-- for both, A14 is set to the output of the same 75LS273 that latches bit 1 of the data bus
+- for both, A14 is connected to the output of the same 75LS273 that latches bit 1 of the data bus
-- for both, A15 is set to the output of the same 75LS273 that latches bit 2 of the data bus
+- for both, A15 is connected to the output of the same 75LS273 that latches bit 2 of the data bus
-- for both, A16 is set to the output of the same 75LS273 that latches bit 3 of the data bus
+- for both, A16 is connected to the output of the same 75LS273 that latches bit 3 of the data bus
 - for one chip (lower 128 KiB), /CE (Chip Enable) is connected to /ROML
 - for the other chip (upper 128 KiB), /CE is connected to /ROMH
 - latching occurs when /IO1 is asserted (i.e. the value on the address bus is in range $DE00-$DEFF) and PHI2 is asserted